Battle of Tulagi and Gavutu–Tanambogo: Tulagi

 At 08:00 on 7 August, two battalions of U.S. Marines, including the 1st Raider Battalion under Colonel Merritt A. Edson (Edson's Raiders), and the 2nd Battalion, 5th Marines (2/5) under Lieutenant Colonel Harold E. Rosecrans made an unopposed landing on the western shore of Tulagi about halfway between the two ends of the oblong-shaped island.
 Beds of coral near the shore kept the landing craft from reaching the shoreline.
 The Marines, however, were able to wade the remaining 100 m without hindrance from the Japanese forces, who were apparently taken by surprise by the landings and had yet to begin any organized resistance.
-At this time, the Japanese forces on Tulagi and Gavutu, a detachment of the 3rd Kure Special Naval Landing Force (SNLF) plus members of the Yokohama Air Group, commanded by Captain Shigetoshi Miyazaki, signaled their commander at Rabaul, Rear Admiral Sadayoshi Yamada, that they were under attack, were destroying their equipment and papers, and signed off with the message, "Enemy troop strength is overwhelming, We will defend to the last man."
-Masaaki Suzuki, commander of the SNLF unit, ordered his troops into prepared defensive positions on Tulagi and Gavutu.
+At this time, the Japanese forces on Tulagi and Gavutu, a detachment of the 84th Guard Unit plus members of the Yokohama Air Group, commanded by Captain Shigetoshi Miyazaki, signaled their commander at Rabaul, Rear Admiral Sadayoshi Yamada, that they were under attack, were destroying their equipment and papers, and signed off with the message, "Enemy troop strength is overwhelming, We will defend to the last man."
+Commander Masaaki Suzuki, commander of the Guard Unit, ordered his troops into prepared defensive positions on Tulagi and Gavutu.